MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 Click on a request to view more information about it in the **Summary** tab.
 For example, in the previous figure, the **Summary** tab is displaying more information about the blue request that is selected in the **Network** section.

-A darker-blue square in the top-left of a request means it is a higher-priority request.
+A darker-blue square in the top-left of a request means it's a higher-priority request.
 A lighter-blue square means lower-priority.
 For example, in the previous figure, the blue, selected request is higher-priority, and the green one below it is lower-priority.

 In the first figure below, the request for `www.bing.com` is represented by a line on the left, a bar in the middle with a dark portion and a light portion, and a line on the right.
 The second figure below shows the corresponding representation of the same request in the **Timing** tab of the **Network** tool.